-I want to stay healthy, fit, and in shape for dance, but I have a craving for sweets.
-What are some tips to banish my bad eating habits and stop eating junk food?
+I want to stay healthy and I want to be in shape for dance, but I have so many cravings and no willpower around food!
+What are some tips for dancers to eat a healthy and balanced diet?

-I often see new clients strive for a “perfect” diet as a means to unlock their performance potential and/or reach their body goals.
+I often see new dancers strive for a “perfect” diet to unlock their performance potential and/or reach their body goals.
 Striving for perfection, however, risks unhealthy habits, even when those habits are coming from a meaningful place.
 Remember: perfection doesn’t exist and when we strive to implement perfection or “clean” standards on our food choices, we risk entering a restrictive tunnel of eating, ultimately leading to burnout.

 A common misconception among dancers is the idea that a “healthy” diet means eating the “right” foods, avoiding the “bad” foods, and achieving a certain weight.
 To best address the role of nutrition in a dancer’s diet, let’s look at the most common questions that I receive as a dance nutritionist.

 Question 1: What types of food should dancers eat?

 To preface the types of foods recommended in a dancer’s diet, it’s important to address a dancer’s calorie needs.
 I don’t often focus on calories when working with clients, however, many dancers tend to underestimate their calorie needs.
 Calories provide the energy needed to not only perform but also to sustain basic metabolic functioning.
 Though calories are often feared in our diet-obsessed culture, calories are essential to a dancer’s active lifestyle.
 Eating too few calories risks injury and nutrient deficiencies.
 To learn more about how many calories a dancer needs in a day, check out this article.